 We also provided the full range of meeting planning support, working in collaboration with the NCD planning committee to identify, select and invite participants representing diversity across a number of demographic characteristics including age, geographic location, disability, race/ethnicity and areas of expertise.
 New Editions meeting planners secured and managed an accessible meeting location and provided all meeting support such as interpreters and other accommodations, audio-visual, programs and handouts.

-New Editions provides technical support to the Department of Veterans Affairs (VA) Section 508 Program Office.
+Through a subcontract with Vets, Inc., New Editions provides technical support to the Department of Veterans Affairs (VA) Section 508 Program Office.
 We test proposed electronic and information technology (EIT) products for Section 508 conformance within VA's Enterprise Architecture Framework.
 We also tested IT Tracker products, OMB Exhibit 300's project/programs, E-Gov initiatives programs, web based and software applications and learning management systems (LMS) courseware for Section 508 compliance.
 New Editions staff members conducts accessible EIT demonstrations for VA stakeholders (veterans and disabled employees) and Section 508 awareness training for VA employees.
 In collaboration with VA Section 508 staff, we develop and conduct presentations at industry forums as well as state and local government meetings to raise awareness of accessibility issues and programs.

 New Editions supports the ability of states, territories and localities in their efforts to be inclusive of people with disabilities when planning, delivering and evaluating public health programs.
 Specifically, New Editions supports an exciting effort by NCBDDD to develop educational resources for public health disability staff, draft models and measures for state-based disability public health programs, assess current and future needs of disability staff and highlight the current capacity and functioning of public health disability programs.